-Together with the ETUC and international trade union movement, industriAll European Trade Union strongly condemns Russia's invasion of Ukraine, which breaches international law.
-We call on Russia to respect Ukrainian territorial integrity and sovereignty, demand the immediate cessation of military operations, insist that Russian troops leave the country, and call for dialogue and talks for peace.

-IndustriAll Europe calls on the EU institutions to do their utmost to achieve a cease-fire and to build diplomatic action to initiate a peace process.
+There has been war in Europe for three months now.
+Together with the ETUC and international trade union movement, industriAll European Trade Union has already strongly condemned Russia's invasion of Ukraine, which breaches international law.
+We reiterate our call on the Russian government to respect Ukrainian territorial integrity and sovereignty, demand the immediate cessation of the Russian acts of war, insist that Russian troops leave the country immediately, insist on an end to the violations of human rights and international conventions instigated by the Russian leadership., and call for dialogue and talks for peace.
+IndustriAll Europe calls on the EU institutions to do their utmost to achieve a cease-fire - the terms of which are acceptable to the Ukrainian government and the people of Ukraine - and to build diplomatic action to initiate a peace process.